 You can see how I transplant my Spider Agave & find out why those leaves “mushed out” in mid-summer.
 Get some care tips too:

-1- 1st and foremost, this is a user friendly agave.
+First and foremost, this is a user-friendly agave.
 Unlike most other agaves, you don’t need a suit of armor to work with this 1.
 It has no spines, teeth or pointed tips & the leaves are fairly flexible and smooth.
 I’ve been jabbed by so many other types of agaves which always resulted in redness & irritation.
 The Spider Agave is a joy to work with!

-5- You want more Spider Agaves?
+You want more Spider Agaves?
 No problem!
-If yours is growing in the garden, get ready for it to pup & provide you with many new plants.
+If yours is growing in the garden, get ready for it to pup and provide you with many new plants.
 In a container, not too many if at all.

-6- It has not 1 but 3 great common names: Spider, Squid & Candelabrum Agave.
+It has not 1 but 3 great common names: Spider, Squid and Candelabrum Agave.

 Here’s the pot the agave was in.
 The soil & the agave had sunken down low which caused the summer monsoon rains to rot out those lower leaves.

-Speaking of maintenance, here’s a few things to know about the Squid Agave:
+Speaking of maintenance, here are a few things to know about the Squid Agave.

-Exposure: Full sun is best unless you’re living in the desert like me.
+Full sun is best unless you’re living in the desert, like me.
 I plan to give mine a few hours of afternoon shade.

-Fertilizer: I never fertilize any of my succulents but I do top dress them with worm castings & sometimes compost every spring.
+I never fertilize any of my succulents but I do top-dress them with worm castings and sometimes compost every spring.
 A balanced fertilizer like 10-10-10 applied in the spring would be just fine.

-Pests: I’ve never seen it with any but keep your eye out for mealy bugs & scale.
+I’ve never seen it with any but keep your eye out for mealybugs & scale.

-Propagation: The easiest way is by removing the the pups (baby plants) & replanting them.
+The easiest way is by removing the pups (baby plants) & replanting them.